Correctness Rules

 no-async-without-await

 Detects async functions or methods that never use await.
+HTTP handlers with route decorators are exempted, as async is conventional for controller methods.

 Why: An async function without await creates an unnecessary promise wrapper.
 Either remove async or add the missing await.